Interference on overseas satellite TV equipment

 Overseas free-to-air satellite TV signals are not protected from interference in Australia, and we are not able to help you with these issues.

 Get help from a professional satellite dish technician.
 They can investigate the cause of the interference and if there is a way to improve your reception.

-It is important to know that it is not always possible to fix reception problems with overseas free-to-air TV services.
-Think about this before you install a satellite dish or call out a technician to look at the issue.
+It may not be possible to fix the problems.
+You may always have interference on overseas TV.
+Consider this before you buy and install a satellite dish or call out a technician to look at the issue.

 As a professional satellite dish technician, it is important that you tell your customer that it may not be possible to fix the problem.